joostdecock/site/pages/contribute.md

 - Read through the documentation, and any time you see something confusing, or have a suggestion for something that could be improved, click the _improve this page_ link that you find at the very bottom of every page.
-- [Join our Slack channel](/slack) to talk to like-minded people with a love for sewing on a mission
+- [Join the freesewing community on Gitter](https://gitter.im/freesewing/freesewing) to talk to like-minded people with a love for sewing on a mission

 ### For makers